 We posted flyers in area businesses and community spaces like the

 local public library.
 Ruth, a volunteer at the library, saw our

 ad, contacted us and began to volunteer for Save Ellis Island immediately.

 About Ruth's Family History

-Ruth comes from a prominent family in Gladstone where she has lived
+Ruth came from a prominent family in Gladstone where she lived

 for most of her life except during World War 11 when she was married